 Allegheny Health Network is committed to protecting the privacy and confidentiality of its patients and their medical information as mandated by the federal Health Insurance Portability and Accountability Act (HIPAA).
 In accordance with HIPAA regulations, the following policies are strictly followed by the Media Relations team:

 In most cases, we will be able to provide a one word condition to describe the patient’s status – good, fair, serious or critical.
 The extent or nature of a patient’s injuries will not be disclosed under any circumstance without the direct, written consent of the patient.
 Patient conditions are defined as follows:

 - Undetermined – Patient is still in the process of being assessed by the medical team.

 - Good – Vital signs are stable and within normal limits.
 Patient is conscious and comfortable.
 Indicators are excellent.

 - Fair – Vital signs are stable and within normal limits.
 Patient is conscious, but may be uncomfortable.
 Indicators are favorable.

-The victims of assault or other crimes are often listed under a “protective status” and are not included in the hospital’s patient directory.
-We cannot provide any information pertaining to such a patient’s condition or even confirm they are in the hospital.
+The victims of assault or other crimes are often listed under a “protective status” as a measure of security and their names are not included in the hospital’s patient directory.
+In such circumstances, we cannot provide any information pertaining to the patient, including confirmation of their admission to the hospital.

-The Law also prohibits the release of any information to the news media about psychiatric related hospital admissions and no information is provided on any patients under the age of 18 without the direct, written consent of the patient’s official guardian.
+The Law also prohibits the release of any information to the media about patients admitted to the hospital for a psychiatric illness; and no information is provided on any patient under the age of 18 without the direct, written consent of the patient’s official legal guardian.